cm45t3r/jpf-autodoc/README.md

 ## License

-This project is part of the Java PathFinder (JPF) project and follows the same licensing terms.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Support